storybookjs/react-native/packages/react-native/readme.md

 If you want to add everything yourself check out the the manual guide [here](https://github.com/storybookjs/react-native/blob/next/MANUAL_SETUP.md).

-### Additional steps: Update your metro config
+#### Additional steps: Update your metro config

-We use the sbmodern resolver field in order to resolve the modern version of storybook packages.
-Doing this removes the polyfills that ship in commonjs modules and fixes multiple long standing issues such as the promises never resolving bug and more (caused by corejs promises polyfill).
+We require the unstable_allowRequireContext transformer option to enable dynamic story imports based on the stories glob in `main.js`.
+We can also call the storybook generate function from the metro config to automatically generate the `storybook.requires.js` file when metro runs.

 **Expo**